senaite/senaite2.com/docs/user_manual/content_types.md

 still referenced by Samples).

-This guarantees the consistency of relationship among objects ever created in the system, as well as the traceability by means of the [audit trail] history.
+This guarantees the consistency of relationship among objects ever created in the system, as well as the traceability by means of the [audit history log].

 [Users and Security]: users_and_security